ABOUT SHARON

 A second nonfiction book, The Enchanted Life, was published in 2018.
 A collection of original and reimagined fairy tales about shapeshifting women, Foxfire, Wolfskin, was published in 2019, and Hagitude, a nonfiction book about the mythology and psychology of elderhood in women, and reimagining the second half of life, was published in 2022.

-Wise Women: A new mythology of older women will be published by Virago in October 2024.
+Wise Women: Myths and Stories for Midlife and Beyond will be published by Virago in October 2024.

 Sharon’s articles have been published in several national newspapers, including the GuardianThe Scotsman, the i and The Irish Times, and in many popular magazines and academic journals.
 In 2009, she was the recipient of a yearlong Writer’s Award from Creative Scotland.
 In 2022, she was given the Roger Deakin Award by the Society of Authors.